 It is worth noting that investment grade private credit is much more liquid to sell than buy due to the seemingly bottomless appetite of investors for the asset class.
 This means that the time to ramp up a portfolio may vary depending on the portfolio guidelines.
 However, sell-side liquidity is available, even in extreme markets.
 We estimate that two-thirds of an investment grade private credit portfolio could be sold within three weeks at less than a 10% discount during an event like the global financial crisis.

-This discount may even narrow over the next few years due to the market's move to daily pricing and its concomitant influx of new participants.
+This discount may even narrow over the next few years due to the market's move to daily pricing and the rising popularity of private credit secondaries funds among both retail and institutional investors.